DPotoyan/Chem324/_sources/ch03/note04.md

 \int_{a}^{b} \psi_1^*(x) \left( x \frac{d}{dx} \psi_2(x) \right) \, dx = \int_{a}^{b} \left( x \frac{d}{dx} \psi_1(x) \right)^* \psi_2(x) \, dx
 $$

+- Note how complex conjugation applies to an expression with an operator inside!
+- But since our operator contains no imaginary number complex conjugation only applies to the wavefunction

 :::{admonition} **Solution**
 :class: note, dropdown